If our resources have blessed you, please share them.

 Dynamic Equivalent translations:

-These include the New International Version (NIV), New American Bible (NAB), New English Bible (NEB), New Living Translation (NLT) and New Revised Standard (NRSV)–all from that Alexandrian line of manuscripts.
+Dynamic Equivalent or thought-by-thought translations include the New International Version (NIV), New American Bible (NAB), New English Bible (NEB), New Living Translation (NLT), New Revised Standard (NRSV), and Contemporary English Version (CEV)–all from that Alexandrian line of manuscripts.

 Free or Paraphrase translations:

-It should be understood that these are not truly translations, but rather man’s interpretation of the Bible and, in some cases, they are actually a re-wording of the Bible.
-The purpose of these works is to present a very readable interpretation of the Scriptures in modern English language.
-In these works some of the biblical accounts are rewritten in ways that have very little similarity to accounts found in literal or dynamic translations.
+It should be understood that these are not truly translations but rather man’s interpretation of the Bible, and, in some cases, they are actually rewordings of the Bible.
+The purpose of these works is to present a very readable interpretation of the Scriptures in the modern English language.
+In these works, some of the biblical accounts are rewritten in ways that have very little similarity to accounts found in literal or dynamic translations.

-Free or paraphrase translations include the Living Bible (LB), Phillips Modern English (PME), Good News Bible (GNB), Modern Language (ML), Contemporary English (CEV), Today’s English (TEV), Worldwide English (WEV) and The Message (MSG).
+Free or paraphrased translations include the Living Bible (LB), Phillips Modern English (PME), Good News Bible (GNB), Modern Language (ML), Today’s English (TEV), Worldwide English (WEV), The Amplified Bible, and The Message (MSG).

-Should these free/paraphrase “translations” be avoided?
+Should these free/paraphrased “translations” be avoided?
 Not necessarily.
-But it should be well-understood and always remembered that these paraphrases are not the actual Word of God.
-They are often a very loose interpretation of the Holy Scriptures and therefore should be read with the same caution needed when reading any book written by a Christian writer.
+However, it should be well understood and remembered that these paraphrases are not the actual Word of God.
+They are often a very loose interpretation of the Holy Scriptures and, therefore, should be read with the same caution needed when reading any book written by a Christian writer.
 Human writers are subject to much error.
-It is only God’s inspired Word, which we have translated from Bible manuscripts, that God has promised is both pure and preserved.
+It is only God’s inspired Word, which we have translated from Bible manuscripts, that God has promised is pure and preserved.

 Psalms 12:6 The words of the LORD are pure words: as silver tried in a furnace of earth, purified seven times.